Paris Commune

-Debates over the policies and outcome of the Commune had significant influence on the ideas of Karl Marx (1818–1883) and Friedrich Engels (1820–1895), who described it as the first example of the dictatorship of the proletariat.
+Debates over the policies and result of the Commune had significant influence on the ideas of Karl Marx and Friedrich Engels, who described the régime in Paris as the first example of the dictatorship of the proletariat.
 Engels wrote: "Of late, the Social-Democratic philistine has once more been filled with wholesome terror at the words: Dictatorship of the Proletariat.
 Well and good, gentlemen, do you want to know what this dictatorship looks like?
 Look at the Paris Commune.
 That was the Dictatorship of the Proletariat."

 Prelude

 On 2 September 1870, France was defeated in the Battle of Sedan, and Emperor Napoleon III was captured.
 When the news reached Paris the next day, shocked and angry crowds came out into the streets.
 Empress Eugénie, the acting Regent, fled the city, and the government of the Second Empire swiftly collapsed.
 Republican and radical deputies of the National Assembly proclaimed the new French Republic, and formed a Government of National Defence with the intention of continuing the war.
 The Prussian army marched swiftly toward Paris.